arun-gupta/diffusion-lab/README.md

 ## Example Inputs

+### Storyboard & Single-Image Art Prompts
 - "A detective walks into a neon-lit alley at midnight, rain pouring down"
 - "A robot wanders a post-apocalyptic desert searching for signs of life"
 - "A young wizard discovers an ancient library hidden in the mountains"

+### Image-to-Image Transformation Examples
+- **Sketch to Art**: Upload a pencil sketch + "A detailed oil painting of a majestic dragon in a fantasy landscape"
+- **Photo Enhancement**: Upload a blurry photo + "A sharp, professional photograph with enhanced details and vibrant colors"
+- **Style Transfer**: Upload a portrait photo + "A renaissance-style oil painting with dramatic lighting and rich textures"
+- **Concept Development**: Upload a rough doodle + "A polished character design for a sci-fi video game protagonist"
+- **Background Change**: Upload a person photo + "The same person standing in a cyberpunk cityscape at night"

 ## Technical Details